Suggestions of decreasing dark energy from supernova and BAO data: Observational data for scale factor evolution

 According to the standard analysis, the $\chi^2$ is used to assign a likelihood \be {\cal L} = e^{- \chi^2 /2} \ee to a set of model parameters.
-We start from an assumed prior distribution of parameters which we take to be flat apart from the constraints $\Omega_M > 0$ and $V_0 + \Omega_M < 1$, the latter required by the last equation in \ref{ODEs}.
+We start from an assumed prior distribution of parameters which we take to be flat apart from the constraints $\Omega_M > 0$ and $V_0 + \Omega_M < 1$, the latter required by the last equation in \ref{ODEs} which is the constraint of non-negative kinetic energy for the scalar field.
+In our analysis, we use a Markov Chain Monte Carlo (MCMC) algorithm to sample from the resulting probability distribution, yielding histograms and correlation plots for the various parameters.

-As described in the Pantheon+ cosmology analysis, the Hubble parameter $H_0$ is degenerate with another parameter $M$ that provides an overall additive correction to the average absolute magnitude of the supernovae (or a multiplicative correction to the brightness).
-In order to fix $H_0$ more precisely, the Pantheon+ analysis also considered a modified likelihood function which includes $M$ as an additional parameter and takes into account additional data from the SH0ES survey \cite{riess2022comprehensive} for the distances to certain host galaxies deduced from using Cepheid variable stars as a standard candle.
-The modified $\chi^2$ is defined by replacing $(\mu_{model} - \mu_{data})_i$ in equation (\ref{chisquared}) with $(\mu_{Cepheid} - \mu_{data} - M)_i$ for supernovae in galaxies with an independent distance estimate and $(\mu_{model} - \mu_{data} - M)_i$ for others.
-In this case, the fit takes into account both how well the model matches with the supernova observations but also how well the supernova data match with the independent distance measure from the Cepheids.
+As described in the Pantheon+ cosmology analysis, the Hubble parameter $H_0$ is degenerate with the absolute magnitude parameter $M$.
+In order to constrain $H_0$, the Pantheon+ analysis also considered a modified likelihood function that takes into account additional data from the SH0ES survey \cite{riess2022comprehensive} for the distances to certain host galaxies deduced from using Cepheid variable stars as a standard candle.
+The modified $\chi^2$ is defined by replacing $(\mu_{data} - \mu_{model})_i$ in equation (\ref{chisquared}) with $(\mu_{data} -\mu_{Cepheid})_i$ for supernovae in galaxies with an independent distance estimate.
+In this case, the fit constrains $M$ and $H_0$ separately since it takes into account both how well the model matches with the supernova observations but also how well the supernova data match with the independent distance measure from the Cepheids.

-We mention finally that the Pantheon+ analysis generally cut supernovae with $z < 0.01$ from the analysis.
-This cut is motivated by the observation that the best fit $\Lambda$CDM models have residuals $\mu - \mu_{model}$ that are significantly positive on average for these nearby supernovae.
+We mention finally that the Pantheon+ analysis found that the best fit $\Lambda$CDM models have residuals $\mu - \mu_{model}$ that are significantly positive on average for very nearby ($z < 0.01$) supernovae.
 This is taken to indicate the likely presence of some local effect (e.g. unmeasured peculiar velocities due to a local density excess) that has not been accounted for.
-We will generally follow the Pantheon+ analysis, making use of the Cepheid calibration and the $z<0.01$ cut.
-However, we also consider results coming from the complete data set.
+To ensure that these local effects are not having a significant effect on the results for our model parameters, we typically employ a $z<0.01$ cut apart from data with Cepheid calibrators.
+We have compared this with an alternative treatment of low $z$ data considered in \cite{Perivolaropoulos:2023iqj} which uses all data but introduces an independent absolute magnitude parameter for SNe Ia with $z$ smaller than some $z_{crit}$.
+This gives similar results for the main parameters of interest, as we describe below.

 As a check on our procedure, we performed an analysis of the $w$CDM model, finding distributions for parameters in excellent agreement with the Pantheon+ results in \cite{brout2022pantheon+}.